Uncovering the Invisible: Delving into the Silent Epidemic of Brain Injury

-The Seminar is a full day conference.
+The Seminar is a full day conference consisting of a keynote presentation followed by three workshop blocks with three presentations in each block.
 Lunch will be served and organization exhibitors and student poster presentations will also be included.
-Presentations will also be recorded for use as an Independent Study on the BIANJ website.

 Each year the Alliance recognizes outstanding individuals for their dedication to our mission through their professional contributions, personal achievements, strength of character, and relentless work to support our constituency.